 - Poblacion Makati House Check rate and availability here

-Like in any parts of the Philippines, the locals speak English in Manila.
-However, here are some good phrases that might prove useful when you find yourself endearing with the locals.
+Like in any parts of the Philippines, the locals can speak English in Manila.
+However, here are some good phrases that might prove useful when you find yourself endearing with them.

 English to Tagalog (the most prevalent language among the locals in Manila)

 Good evening – Magandang gabi

 BE A RESPONSIBLE TRAVELER

 Venture out to other top destinations in Luzon, which can be reached by bus for a few hours only.

 - Pagudpud Budget Travel Guide (3 hours away)

 - Laoag Budget Travel Guide (3 hours away)